Q. How do you pronounce your name?

 I wrote a book.
 It sucked.
 Then I wrote another book that sucked less.
 By the time I wrote the third book, I started thinking I should try to get it published.
 I bought a bunch of books on querying agents and breaking into publishing.
 I read them religiously.
 Then promptly ignored all their advice.
 My first query was in second-person.
 Oh yeah. *high-fives self*

-After I wrote my fourth book, I went to a Writer’s Digest conference, where I threw caution to the wind and marched up to Barbara with a bright-eyed grin and a bushy-tailed story.
+After I wrote my fourth book, I went to a Writer’s Digest conference, where I threw caution to the wind and marched up to Barbara.

 Two weeks later, she offered me representation.